TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

-A web application that wants to check if an avatar picture exists for a given email address has to send a checksum (with the hash function :php:`md5`) of the email address to the service and receives the picture to display.
+A web application that wants to check if an avatar picture exists for a given email address has to send a checksum (with the hash function :php:`md5`) of the email address to the service and receives the picture for display.

 This section explains how to write a ViewHelper that uses an email address as parameter and shows the picture from gravatar.com if it exists.